Stdnanf Method In C++ - C++ Programming Tutorial

 Return Value:

-There are no error conditions listed in math_errhandling that apply to this function.
+There are no error scenarios specified in math_errhandling that are relevant to this particular function.

 Example 1:

-Let us take an example to illustrate the std::nanf function in C++.
+Let's consider an example to demonstrate the std::nanf function in C++.

 #include <iostream>